variejs/docs/routing.md

 ### Registering Middleware

-You should register your middleware inside the `router/middleware/index.ts` file so its available to use.
+You should register your middleware inside the `router/middleware/index.ts` file so its available to use.pu

-## Global Route Middleware

-// TODO

-### Global Terminal Route Middleware

-// TODO